 Canadian Environment Week takes place the first week of June to coincide with World Environment Day.

 What Is World Environment Day?

-World Environment Day was established by the United Nations General Assembly in 1972 and is celebrated each year on June 5.
+World Environment Day was established by the United Nations General Assembly in 1972.
 This day is one of the main ways the United Nations helps raise global awareness of environmental issues and encourages attention and action.

 What Is Clean Air Day?

 Clean Air Day is a celebration of environmentally friendly activities that promote clean air and good health across Canada.
-It will be celebrated on June 5.
 What a perfect time to make lifestyle changes that help reduce our environmental footprint.

 What Is World Oceans Day?